-OWNERSHIP, PURCHASE OR SALE OF SHARES IN THE COMPANY BY MEMBERS OF THE EXECUTIVE BOARD AND OF THE SUPERVISORY BOARD represents less than 1% of the issued shares of Merck KGaA, Darmstadt, Germany.
+As of December 31, 2019, the members of the Executive Board and of the Supervisory Board held less than 1% of the issued shares of Merck KGaA, Darmstadt, Germany.
 Transactions executed by members of the Executive Board and of the Supervisory Board are disclosed on our website at www.emdgroup.com/en/investors/corporate-governance/directors-dealings.html.